MatkeSE/Book-Store-App/README.md

 # Book-Store-App
 Full-stack web app, where users can buy new/old books and sell their old books by making an account.
-Where admin is manipualting with new books by deleting/updading/adding books.
+Where admin is manipulating with new books by deleting/updating/adding books.

 Back-end: Java, MySQL
 Front-end: HTML, CSS, Bootstrap